 Rooms and suites feature pillowtop mattresses, flat-screen TVs, ample desks, and Wi-Fi.
-Concierge-level rooms grant access to club lounge amenities, and suites offer generous living and dining rooms.
-There is a modern gym or go for a swim in their indoor-outdoor pool.
+Concierge level rooms grant access to club lounge amenities, and suites offer generous living and dining rooms.
+There is a modern gym or you can go for a swim in their indoor-outdoor pool.

 Delicious Southwestern cuisine is on the menu at Sazo’s restaurant, and handcrafted cocktails are a specialty of The Bar.
-For those planning San Antonio events, the hotel boasts more than 60,000 square feet of versatile space, ideal for everything from weddings to trade shows.
+For those planning San Antonio events, the hotel boasts more than 60,000 ft² of versatile space, ideal for everything from weddings to trade shows.

 This Marriott club lounge is one of the best in downtown San Antonio, although it closes on weekends after breakfast.
 The food in this club lounge is excellent.
 Breakfast includes a hot dish, usually scrambled eggs mixed with veggies and plain scrambled eggs, cold cuts, cheeses, bread, cereals, etc. The evening food is substantial, with things like beef chili, chicken dishes, and competent staff.